ritviksehgal/Python_Automation_Projects/mass_email_automation/README.md

 This script takes 2 inputs.

 1. Email credentials supplied by user.
 (This is to authenticate to Gmail STMP servers.
 Credentials are not hard- coded for security purposes)
-  a.
    Note: This script uses public Gmail SMTP servers to send the automated emails.
 Minor changes would be required if private/ corporate email servers are in use.
 2. file path of the employee names and laptop numbers assigned by the company.

 # Email Output Example

 From: (input supplied by user)
-To (employee email, read from excel sheet)
+To: (employee email, read from excel sheet)
-CC: (user supplied)

 Message: